Skip to content

 The Sewer Divestment Issue

-If that happens, the net benefit to households might be less than originally shown.
+If that happens, the net benefit to households might be less than originally indicated.

 Existing Rate Payment Issues

 The council's own financial data also shows that its outstanding rates ratio is already above the NSW benchmark.
-Outstanding rates happen when ratepayers cannot or refuse to pay their rates on time.
+Outstanding rates occur when ratepayers cannot or do not pay their rates on time.

 A Community Already Under Pressure

 For some residents, the proposed increase might be manageable.
-For others, especially pensioners and households on fixed incomes, it may pose a
+For others — especially pensioners and households on fixed incomes — it may pose a substantial additional burden.

 The Bigger Question